raul-sauco/ramo-space-shooter/README.md

 ## Choosing a theme.

 Choosing a theme for the game is probably the single decision that will bear the biggest influence on the resulting game, so I decided to take as much time as needed.
-During the first few days of the decision process, I followed a few tutorials that offered advice for beginner and intermediate game developers, out of them I got the idea that a few points were key making a good decision:
+During the first few days of the decision process, I followed a few tutorials that offered advice for beginner and intermediate game developers, out of them I got the idea that a few points were key to make a good decision:

 1. The game had to be about a subject I liked myself.
 There are a few reasons for this, but the most obvious are that you will enjoy more the development process, and that you will be more familiar with what makes a good game.
 2. Be conservative, the development process will, very likely, be harder than you expect.
 If you choose an objective that is too ambitious, you are likely to either never finish the game or to have so many different aspects to worry about that you will not have the resources to implement every aspect properly.